cs31415/cs31415.github.io/writings/india-2025-diary.md

 #### July 18, 2025

 Wake up at 8:30.
 Bread roll for breakfast.
-Very good.
+Superb.

-Palak paneer and kundru for lunch.
+Tasty Palak paneer and kundru for lunch.

 Jio guy is here to install WiFi.
 Wants Aadhar card and photo against white background.
 The app won't accept Amma's photo but takes Appa's.
 Probably because she wasn't still while posing for the photo.
 This Aadhar requirement for SIM, WiFi etc is not tourist friendly since passports won't be accepted in lieu of aadhar.